pchaganti/gx-sidekick/README.md

 ### Reasoning Model Support

-Sidekick supports a variety of reasoning models, including Alibaba Cloud's QwQ-32B and DeepSeek's DeepSeek-R1.
+Sidekick supports a variety of reasoning models, including DeepSeek's DeepSeek-R1 and *hybrid* reasoning models such as Alibaba Cloud's Qwen3.

 ![Screenshot](https://raw.githubusercontent.com/johnbean393/Sidekick/refs/heads/main/Docs%20Images/Features/Conversations/reasoningModelSupport.png)

+When using hybrid reasoning models such as Qwen3, reasoning can be toggled on/off.
+As you type your prompt, Sidekick automatically analyses it and determines if reasoning is needed.
+To explicitly toggle reasoning, click the `Reason` button in the prompt bar.

 ### Function Calling